Tengboche Monastery in Khumbu

 Spiritual Sherpa Life in Solukhumbu, Nepal

 Tengboche is a central hub for insightful resources into the life of the Sherpas, who migrated from Tibet around six hundred years ago, and they constitute the primary indigenous people inhabiting the region, among others.
 Buddhist monasteries have always been paramount in unifying the Sherpas in their spiritual, economic, and day-to-day life.
-A visit to the monastery, which comprises the most important of the sacred places in the entire region, will only deepen the visitors’ understanding of Sherpa culture, pride, and traditions.
+A visit to the monastery, which comprises the most important of the sacred places in the entire region, will only deepen visitors’ understanding of Sherpa culture, pride, and traditions.

-Nepal Himalaya's connection with many national Parks, Sagarmatha National Park (SNP), established in July 1976, is the second-most popular national park in Nepal and is significant on a global, cultural, and environmental scale.
-With four peaks over 8000 meters, SNP is one of the world's most popular mountain tourist destinations.
-Tengboche Monastery also lies in the territory of Sagarmatha National Park.
+Nepal Himalaya's connection with many national Parks, Sagarmatha National Park (SNP), established in July 1976, is the second most popular national park in Nepal, which is significant on a global, cultural, and environmental scale.
+With four peaks over 8000 meters, the SNP is one of the world's most popular mountain tourist destinations.
+Tengboche Monastery lies in the territory of Sagarmatha National Park.
 That’s why it’s sometimes also referred to as heritage within a heritage site.
-Sagarmatha National Park is known to have a wide range of species including endangered and rare Snow Leopard and Panda.

-The best time to visit Tengboche Monastery
+When is the best time to visit Tengboche Monastery?